The Cops (British TV series): Reception

 The programme won back-to-back British Academy Television Awards in the Best Drama Series category in 1999 and 2000 and was nominated for a third time in 2001, narrowly losing out to Clocking Off.
 Gordon Beverage, writing for the official 2000 BAFTA magazine, wrote; "All it took was a line of coke and the nation was hooked.
 It was a masterstroke from one of British television's most successful directors, but then that's what we've come to expect from Tony Garnett."

 "Who else would have the nerve and ingenuity to kick off a new police drama with a WPC snorting Class A in a toilet cubicle?
 Dixon of Dock Green it definitely isn't, much to the chagrin of the duty office, not to mention the numerous members of the force who had hoped for something a little less provocative with The Cops.
 But pulling punches is not Tony's style."

 Critical reception was also extremely positive, with Mark Walker for Amazon writing; "It's grim up North for the cops in The Cops.
-Bolton, Lancashire (sic) doubles for the fictional Northern town of Stanton; Bolton's not such a bad place in reality, but here it looks like war-torn Beirut.
+Bolton, Lancashire doubles for the fictional Northern town of Stanton; Bolton's not such a bad place in reality, but here it looks like war-torn Beirut.
 Unlike their soft Southern counterparts, the cops in Stanton swear copiously, get involved in fistfights and generally behave badly.
 Little wonder when you contemplate the grim reality of their daily round among all the "dirty, thieving, lying scumbags" they have to deal with."

 "This is soap opera masquerading as documentary, shot in subjective fly-on-the-wall fashion and with semi-improvised dialogue that enhances the documentary feel.
 There's no hummable theme tune and every episode leaps without preamble in media res into the thick of the action.
 The result is a show with all the character-driven tension of a soap combined with the voyeurism and unpredictability of docudrama.
 It's an original combination that makes for compulsive viewing."